 Top of the list has to be Stephen King.
 He’s a master storyteller with an incredible talent for creating fascinating characters.
 When I finish one of his books, I miss those characters like an old friend who’s no longer with us.

 Wilbur Smith’s great African adventures are part of the inspiration behind some of the historical elements in the Souls Series: I think he covered everything from ancient Egypt to the present day.
-He doesn’t usually do it all in the same book though (‘The Sunbird’ being a notable exception).
+He didn't usually do it all in the same book though (The Sunbird being a notable exception).

 And who hasn’t been inspired by Shakespeare?
 You may spot his influence when you get to Sammie and Bazza, around two thirds of the way through Trinity.